The following example attaches socket.io to a plain Node.JS

 - in some situations, when it is not possible to determine

-- As this function will be executed for every request, it is advised to make this function work as fast as possible
+originit may have value of* - As this function will be executed for every request, it is advised to make this function work as fast as possible

 - If

-, the CORS headers will be affected only forsocket.io
+socket.iois used together withExpress, the CORS headers will be affected only forsocket.iorequests.
+For Express can use cors

-The default (/
+The default (/) namespace.

-to an engine.io instance on srv
+Attaches the Server to an engine.io instance on srv with the

-supplied opts
+supplied opts (optionally).

-to an engine.io instance that is bound to port
+Attaches the Server to an engine.io instance that is bound to port

-with the given opts
+with the given opts (optionally).

-Synonym of Server#attach
+Synonym of Server#attach.

 Advanced use only.
 Binds the server to a specific engine.io Server